 39 Scofieldtown Road, Stamford

 Learn how maple sap from trees is turned into syrup, sample the syrup, and purchase a bottle to take home.
 Family activities include maple-themed crafts, storytelling, face painting, tree tapping demonstrations, and hayrides.
-See several different maple sugaring processes, including how the Native Americans created sugar from sap using the "hot rock" method, and then stop by the maple sugarhouse and watch how the modern evaporation technique takes place.
+See several different maple sugaring processes, including how the Native Americans created sugar from sap using the “hot-rock method,” and then stop by the maple sugarhouse and watch how the modern evaporation technique takes place.
 Pancake brunch on Sunday, 11am-2pm for an additional $6 per person.
-Daily admission is $5 for members, $10 for non-members.
+Daily admission is $10; $5 members.

 Personalize your support by sponsoring a bucket throughout the season.
-The center will place a name tag on each bucket and you will receive a pint of your very own pure Connecticut maple syrup.
+The center will place a nametag on each bucket and you will receive a pint of your very own pure Connecticut maple syrup.
 Each sponsorship opportunity is $100.
-For more information, call Marina at 203-977-6533.
+For more information, call Jen Parry at 203-977-6542.

 Wilton Ambler Farm

 Learn the science and history of maple syruping.
 Choose a tree and hang a bucket to collect sap through the season to be boiled down, bottled, and sent to each family.
-Enrollment limited to 110 families.
-Sign up in advance. $60 for memebr families, $65 for non-member families.
+Enrollment limited to 110 families. $65 per non-member family; $60 per member family.

 Tenafly Nature Center

 Learn how to identify a maple tree.
 Discover the history of syrup making and how technology has changed the gathering of sap over the centuries.
 Check tapped trees and boil down the sap to make fresh, warm maple syrup, and then have a taste.
 Dress warmly; program will be both inside and outdoors.
-Pre-registration requested. $5 for members, $10 for non-members.
-Children under 2 are FREE.
+Registration required. $22 per child/adult pair; $12 member child/adult pair.